-White backgrounds or white backdrops are one of the most popular photo backgrounds found in professional photo studios, they are particularly popular for being able to easily compost head shots, stock photos or product photography and for creating clean, highly professional portraits.
+White backgrounds or white backdrops are one of the most popular photo backgrounds found in professional photo studios.
+They are particularly popular for being able to easily compose head shots, stock photos or product photography and for creating clean, highly professional portraits.

 However, working with white backgrounds isn’t problem free and comes with its own set of problems.

 Working with White Backgrounds & Backdrops

 White backgrounds can often create a dull or off white or grey appearance once you have taken your shot.
 This itself isn’t that big of a problem as you can often work this out in post-production using say Adobe Creative suite, photographers are very familiar with this process, however there are a few tricks we can share with you so you can take the best possible shot on a nice clean white background.

 Firstly make sure the background is properly lit, the industry practice is to light your background 2 stops higher than your subject, so if you wan to shoot at f8, set your meter to f/16 on the background.